HowardEdidin/docker-mirth-connect/README.md

 database that is not `mssql server`  or at least `sleep 20s` before starting `mirth-server-launcher`.

-The installed `mssql-tools` will not effect anything if you leave the environemt variables to their defaults and will only run if `MIRTH_DATABSE` is set to `sqlserver`.
+The installed `mssql-tools` will not effect anything if you leave the environemt variables to their defaults and will only run if `MIRTH_DATABSE` is set to `sqlserver`. __When `sqlserver` is specified the mirth will not prompt for the registration of users or show notifications on startup.